Arshanishad/movie-discovery-app/README.md

 * Multipart requests
 * API error logging

-The TMDB token is added to requests using the HTTP `Authorization` header:
+The TMDB token (from `ApiConstants.tmdbToken`) is added to every request using the HTTP `Authorization` header:

 ```text
 Authorization: Bearer <TMDB_READ_ACCESS_TOKEN>
 ```

+An `onError` interceptor also logs the failure type (timeout, bad response, etc.) and the request URL, which is useful when diagnosing release-build networking issues.

 ---